 - i.
-If there is one or more difference in rates in 5.3.B, provide the SEA's strategies, including timelines and federal or non-federal funding sources, that are: - 1.
-Designed to address the likely causes of the most significant differences identified in 5.3.D and - 2.
+If there is one or more difference in rates in 5.3.B, provide the SEA's strategies, including timelines and federal or non-federal funding sources, that are: - Designed to address the likely causes of the most significant differences identified in 5.3.D and - 2.
 Prioritized to address the most significant differences in the rates provided in 5.3.B, including by prioritizing strategies to support any schools identified for comprehensive or targeted support and improvement under 34 C.F.R. § 200.19 that are contributing to those differences in rates.

-Likely Causes of Most Significant Differences in Rates Strategies (Including Timeline and Funding Sources) Funding Strategies: Throughout the 2017, Legislative Session in Illinois, stakeholders and lawmakers worked diligently to develop a new, evidence based funding formula for Illinois Schools.
+Likely Causes of Most Strategies • Significant Differences in Rates (Including Timeline and Funding Sources) Funding Strategies : Throughout the 2017, Legislative Session in Illinois, stakeholders and lawmakers worked diligently to develop a new, evidence based funding formula for Illinois Schools.
 This work continues into the late summer/early fall of 2017.
 Funding Sources: The majority of the funds supporting the public schools in Illinois derive from state and local funding sources.
-Recruitment and Retention Strategies Strategies: Utilize current ISBE communications strategies to ensure that districts are aware of how they can use Title II funds to support professional development including, but not limited to: recruitment and retention programming (e.g., induction and mentoring programming), professional development (e.g., pedagogical, content, and the establishment of professional learning communities) and programming that would assist teachers in supporting the academic and social and emotional growth of their charges (Local TII Funding).
+Recruitment and Retention Strategies: Utilize current ISBE communications strategies to ensure that Strategies districts are aware of how they can use Title II funds to support professional development including, but not limited to: recruitment and retention programming (e.g., induction and mentoring programming), professional development (e.g., pedagogical, content, and the establishment of professional learning communities) and programming that would assist teachers in supporting the academic and social and emotional growth of their charges (Local TII Funding).
 Develop, with teacher preparation institutions, best practices for preparing individuals who wish to teach in high-poverty and/or high-minority districts and ensuring that these individuals have ample opportunity to engage in regular and prolonged field experiences in these districts (State Title II Funding).
-Cultural Competency Award grants to local education agencies (LEAs) for a three-year period that requires the development of programming focusing on retention, the use of teacher leaders as instructional leaders within the school, and programming that utilizes the talents of parents and community members (State Title II Funding).
+Tunung, Cultural Compatancy Award grants to local advection agencies (LEAs) for a three was a resident that Cultural Competency Award grants to local education agencies (LEAs) for a three-year period that requires the development of programming focusing on retention, the use of teacher leaders as instructional leaders within the school, and programming that utilizes the talents of parents and community members (State Title II Funding).